 Growth through Denali- Personal growth is accelerated through a discovery of Denali’s Wilderness and expands into self-actualization.

 Since 1999, the Denali Education Center has been using unique wilderness experiences to improve the mental health and quality of life for Alaskan youth and adults living with physical disability, behavioral challenges, and developmental disabilities.
 We partner with social service agencies to reach Alaskans who will most benefit from our W.I.L.D. program.

-In the 18 years that W.I.L.D. about Denali has been in existence, one thing has been overwhelmingly shared by participants on why they want to return: because it’s fun!
+In the almost 20 years that W.I.L.D. about Denali has been in existence, one thing has been overwhelmingly shared by participants on why they want to return: because it’s fun!